nickredding/cordova-plugin-apple-watch-link/README.md

 //		Context is the application context payload

 //	error = function(errorString)
-//		Invoked when an error occured and the message could not be delivered
+//		Invoked when an error occured
-//			errorString = string describing the error followed by ":<timestamp>"
+//			errorString = string describing the error followed
+//				by ":<timestamp>"
 //			<timestamp> is the value of userInfo.TIMESTAMP
-//		If context cannot be cloned errorString will be
-//			"payload error: <JSON error message>:<timestamp>"
-//		If the transfer is superceded errorString will be "reset:<timestamp>"
+//		If the transfer is superceded errorString
+//			will be "reset:<timestamp>"
-//		If the transfer is flushed errorString will be "sessionreset:<timestamp>"
+//		If the transfer is flushed errorString
+//			will be "sessionreset:<timestamp>"
-//		If the Watch session has not completed initialization errorString
+//		If the Watch session has not completed initialization
-//			will be "uninitialized"
+//			errorString will be "uninitialized"
-//		Errors are logged regardless of whether an error function is provided
+//		Errors are logged regardless of whether an error
+//			function is provided
 ```
 **Note:** the context sent to the Swift layer is a clone of the object submitted to the sendContext function.